 One thing we do at the start of every year is look back at some of the popular trends from last year and try to predict what will be the exciting new thing of the next.
-Following along from those lines, I recently took a look at some cool interesting web design elements and thought it would be a good idea to expand on that and to take look at a few more.
+Following along from those lines, I recently took a look at some cool and thought it would be a good idea to expand on that and to take look at a few more.
 So without further ado here are some epic new web design ideas that you guys might appreciate and maybe find some inspiration from.

 1. Your words become your actions

 Smartphones have made most of us comfortable with the idea of talking to our phone, but what if we could take things further and use our voices to navigate through a website on our desktop?
-It’s quite possible. if you check out this WordPress theme called Time Travel, it allows users to use voice commands like homepage – go to homepage, next – go to the next post, previous – go to the previous post, tweet, share, search for, show comments, and much more.
+It’s quite possible. if you check out this WordPress theme called, it allows users to use voice commands like homepage – go to homepage, next – go to the next post, previous – go to the previous post, tweet, share, search for, show comments, and much more.
 You can even build your own custom commands for your visitors.
 Although its voice command support is currently limited to just Chrome.

 2. Go on, read the next one too